nietras/nietras.github.io/_posts/2022-09-03-10-tiny-things-in-C-sharp-dotnet-I-wish-were-different.md

    text = "def"; // ERROR: Cannot re-assign 'text' use let reader = new StringReader("a;b;c;d");
    ```
-6. `readonly` should not exist instead by default all declarations by
+6. `readonly` should not exist instead by default all declarations by default
-   default are readonly and mutable ones should be defined with `mut`.
+   are readonly and mutable ones should be defined with `mut` (or `mutable`).
+   Note that `var` variables by default are mutable.
    ```csharp
    struct RO            // readonly struct by default {